ShindouAris/Backend_yt-dlp/Readme.md

 ## License

 This project is licensed under the MIT License.
 (Assuming MIT License as is common for such open-source projects.
 If a specific `LICENSE` file exists in the repository, it takes precedence.)

+---

+## 🤝 Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 <img src="https://i.pinimg.com/736x/9c/d9/2f/9cd92f33e4c3e47b30697e3e587fcc99.jpg" alt="gomen"/>